Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 - Federal STC rebate: ~$4,500 (113 STCs × $39.9 for 13.5kWh battery, Jan-Apr 2026)

-Important: Tesla Powerwall is not currently on Synergy's Supported Solutions List (SSL), which means it does not qualify for the $$1,300 WA state battery rebate, the interest-free loan, or Synergy Battery Rewards VPP credits.
-If WA state incentives are important to you, consider SSL-approved alternatives like Sungrow, Fronius, GoodWe, or Huawei systems which can access up to $$1,300 in state rebates plus VPP earnings.
+Important: Tesla Powerwall is not currently on Synergy's Supported Solutions List (SSL), so it does not qualify for the $1,300 WA state battery rebate, the interest-free loan, or Synergy Battery Rewards VPP credits.
+If those WA incentives matter to you, SSL-approved alternatives such as Sungrow, Fronius, or GoodWe can access up to $1,300 in state rebates, plus VPP earnings.

 After the federal STC rebate, the out-of-pocket cost drops to approximately $10,500-$13,500 depending on installation complexity.